daun/detect-grid/README.md

 ### Detect grid cells

 Returns an array of rows and columns for further processing.
+Indices are zero-based.

 ```js
 import detectGrid from 'detect-grid'